kkinnear/zprint/README.md

  :m :n,
  :o {:p {:q :r, :s :t}}}

-; and even now :nl-separator? will not have any effect because non of tghe ; right hand pairs are formatted with a flow -- that is, none of the right ; hand parts of the pairs start all of the way to the left.
+; and even now :nl-separator? will not have any effect because none of the ; right hand pairs are formatted with a flow -- that is, none of the right ; hand parts of the pairs start all of the way to the left.
 They are still ; formatted as a hang